 The increase in net loss from the three months ended June 30, 2018 to the three months ended June 30, 2019 is primarily due to higher share-based compensation and increased personnel and other costs to support the expansion of our product offerings.
 For the three months ended June 30, 2019, we estimate our share-based compensation expense to be between \$41.0 million and \$43.0 million, based on an estimated fair value of approximately \$7.71 for outstanding equity awards as of June 30, 2019.
 The estimated fair value as of June 30, 2019, was determined by our board of directors using a combination of the probability-weighted expected return method, or PWERM, and the option-pricing model, or OPM, which we refer to as the hybrid method.
 In the hybrid method, our board of directors considered the initial public offering as a potential future liquidity event.
 The relative probability of the initial public offering scenario was determined based on an analysis of market conditions as of June 30, 2019, and our expectations as to the timing and likely prospects of the initial public offering as of June 30, 2019.
-The difference between the estimated fair value of \$7.71 and the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) is primarily attributable to the hybrid method providing equal weighting to the PWERM and the OPM representing 50% probability attributed to the initial public offering as of June 30, 2019.
-See section titled "Management's Discussion and Analysis of Financial Condition and

-Results of Operations - Critical Accounting Policies and Estimates - Share-based Compensation" for more information about our share-based compensation methodology.
+The difference between the estimated fair value of \$7.71 and the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover of the prospectus we filed with the Securities and Exchange Commission on July 31, 2019) is primarily attributable to the hybrid method providing equal weighting to the PWERM and the OPM representing 50% probability attributed to the initial public offering as of June 30, 2019.
+See section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates - Share-based Compensation" for more information about our share-based compensation methodology.

-Assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), we expect to recognize a one-time incremental share-based compensation expense of \$110.0 million to \$120.0 million during the three months ending September 30, 2019 in connection with the mark-to-market method of accounting for outstanding equity awards at June 30, 2019.
+Based on the initial public offering price of \$16.00 per share, we expect to recognize a one-time incremental share-based compensation expense of \$140.0 million to \$150.0 million during the three months ending September 30, 2019 in connection with the mark-to-market method of accounting for outstanding equity awards at June 30, 2019.
 This incremental expense is in addition to the regular share-based compensation expense we will recognize for the three months ending September 30, 2019.
-The remaining unrecognized compensation expense of approximately \$49.0 million for these awards as well as incremental costs associated with awards granted in connection with the 2019 Equity Incentive Plan will be recognized prospectively over the remaining requisite service period.
+The remaining unrecognized compensation expense of approximately \$60.0 million for these awards as well as incremental costs associated with awards granted in connection with the 2019 Equity Incentive Plan will be recognized prospectively over the remaining requisite service period.

-As of June 30, 2019, our cash and cash equivalents were \$57.5 million and our long term debt, net of current portion, was \$1,017 billion
+As of June 30, 2019, our cash and cash equivalents were \$57.5 million and our long term debt, net of current portion, was \$1.017 billion.